Print

 - CON: Income tax is high

-Residents in San Francisco must contribute to the federal tax, California state tax and city income tax.
-This adds up quickly, and expats should understand the implications and how to balance their income, cost of living and taxes.
+Residents in San Francisco must pay federal, state, and city income taxes.
+This adds up quickly, and those new to living here should understand the implications and how to balance their income, cost of living, and taxes.

 Safety in San Francisco

-The San Francisco Bay Area is prone to earthquakes and fires and has experienced major issues in the past.
-Natural disasters should not be taken lightly and expats moving to this region must be familiar with safety protocol in case of an earthquake emergency.
-Fortunately, housing is required to follow earthquake-resistant building regulations, which reduces the risk of damage.
+The San Francisco Bay Area is prone to earthquakes and fires.
+Natural disasters should not be taken lightly, and those moving to this region must be familiar with safety protocols in case of an earthquake emergency.
+Fortunately, housing is required to comply with earthquake-resistant building regulations, which reduce the risk of damage and injury.

 Transport and driving in San Francisco